-Seafood Watch® strives to ensure all its seafood reports and the recommendations contained therein are accurate and reflect the most up-to-date evidence available at time of publication.
-All our reports are peer reviewed for accuracy and completeness by external scientists with expertise in ecology, fisheries science or aquaculture.
+Seafood Watch strives to have all Seafood Reports reviewed for accuracy and completeness by external scientists with expertise in ecology, fisheries science and aquaculture.
 Scientific review, however, does not constitute an endorsement of the Seafood Watch program or its recommendations on the part of the reviewing scientists.
 Seafood Watch is solely responsible for the conclusions reached in this report.
-The program welcomes additional or updated data that can be used for the next revision.
-Seafood Watch and seafood reports are made possible through a grant from the David and Lucile Packard Foundation.